Skip to Content

 Consult with a Fairfield County Estate Planning Lawyer

 In conclusion, while a SLAT can be a flexible arrangement for married couples to utilize the lifetime exemption while allowing the donor spouse to retain indirect access to the beneficial interests of the assets transferred to the SLAT, there are many issues to consider.
 We encourage you to consult with one of our estate planning attorneys on this matter in the course of your planning to determine whether a SLAT is an appropriate addition to your current plan.
-Contact us via online form or call (203) 902-4882 to set up a consultation.
+Contact us via online form or call (203) 902-4882 to set up a meeting.